rootedconcepts/codewarden-action/README.md

 ### `jira-url`

-**Required** - The URL of your Jira instance which has the Code Warden plugin installed.
+**Required** - The URL of your Jira instance which has the Code Warden plugin installed. `Note for Jira Cloud edition this generated after you install the Code Warden app and can be retrieved from the Jira UI `

 ### `jira-user`